Your Licensed La Mesa Stairlift Specialists

 Any hidden fees for HOA or condo installs near SDSU?

 Our quote includes the HOA paperwork we handle for you.
-Under California's FEHA and Government Code 12927, HOAs and condo associations must grant reasonable accommodations for residents with documented disabilities — this is stronger than federal FHA.
-We've submitted accommodation requests to College East, Grossmont, and La Mesa Village condo boards.
+Under California’s FEHA and Government Code 12927, HOAs and condo associations must grant reasonable accommodations for residents with documented disabilities.
+We’ve submitted accommodation requests to College East, Grossmont, and La Mesa Village condo boards.
 The FEHA packet is already templated.
-If the board requires its own engineer's letter, we tell you before we start — never after.
+If the board requires its own engineer’s letter, we tell you before we start — never after.

 Still Researching?